13th Busan International Kids and Youth Film Festival, South Korea

 1st 一颗大树儿童电影节, Klang, Malaysia

-9th Ojo de Pescado International Film Festival for Children and Youth (Nominated for 2020 Professional Feature Film Competition)
+9th Ojo de Pescado International Film Festival for Children and Youth, Chile (Nominated for 2020 Professional Feature Film Competition)

 Director: Raymond Tan Cast: Eli Shih, Christopher Downs, May Phua, Jocie Guo, Austin Chong, Lorena Gibb Genre: Family, Comedy Language: English, Mandarin Country: Singapore